List of The Tonight Show with Conan O'Brien sketches: Twitter Tracker

 In this sketch, Conan is interrupted by an overzealous announcer (voiced by show writer Brian McCann) while lamenting the increasing number of celebrities who are using Twitter.
 The announcer attempts to prove to Conan that celebrity tweets are exciting by reading some of his favorites, which all describe mundane activities or are bland statements.
 Some examples include Ashton Kutcher reporting that he is going to the grocery store, and Jennifer Love Hewitt saying that the weather is beautiful.

 The sketch is always accompanied by increasingly elaborate animations in which the bird from the Twitter logo is repeatedly killed.
 It also includes the announcer trying to persuade Conan to play a game by using a rhyming sentence in which he refers to him as CoCo.
 Past games have included Complete the Tweet, Trick or Tweet, and Beat the Tweet.

-On Thanksgiving, The Tonight Show celebrated Tweetsgiving, during which the announcer read celebrity twanks (tweets that give thanks).
+On Thanksgiving, The Tonight Show celebrated Tweetsgiving, during which the announcer read celebrity thanks (tweets that give thanks).
 Christmas and Chanukah-themed tweets were read during the holiday season.
 The Tweetsgiving game was "Pilgrim or Pornstar?", where Conan had to guess if the following tweet was by a pilgrim or a porn star.